Failure Assertion Programming — IEC 61508 Software Technique

 Will assertions hurt performance?

-They add overhead, but you can classify checks and optimize placement.
+They add overhead, but you can classify checks and optimise placement.
 Measure latency, retain fatal checks in hot paths, and justify any reductions in the safety case.